Explore this course:

 You should be aware that there are limited places available on this module.
 The maximum number of students allowed on the module is 160.

 - Dissertation Project

 This is a research-led project that is supervised by a member of staff.
 In order to ensure best use of the summer study period, project preparation and planning is carried out in semester 2, which is separately assessed.
 Project activities take place during the summer period using Departmental facilities and you are exposed to the latest methods and ideas in the area of your project.
 There is scope for you to demonstrate your critical skills and topic-related knowledge to a high level.60 credits

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.

 An open day gives you the best opportunity to hear first-hand from our current students and staff about our courses.
 You'll find out what makes us special.

 You may also be able to pre-book a department visit as part of a campus tour.Open days and campus tours

 We use lectures, tutorials and group work.

 Assessment is by formal examinations, coursework assignments and a dissertation.

-Minimum 2:1 honours degree in a relevant field such as computer science, engineering, linguistics, mathematics or psychology.
+Minimum 2:1 undergraduate honours degree in a relevant subject, such as computer science, engineering, linguistics, mathematics or psychology.